top of page

 Instructor

-Colleen Connor is the co-founder of Audio Description Training Retreats and is based in Los Angeles, CA. Colleen earned a Bachelor’s in Music Theatre from The Catholic University of America and attended The London Dramatic Academy in the UK.
+Colleen Connor is the co-founder of Audio Description Training Retreats and is based in PA, USA.
+Colleen earned a Bachelor’s in Music Theatre from The Catholic University of America and attended The London Dramatic Academy in the UK.
 As a blind expert in the Audio Description industry, Colleen provides valuable insight and feedback to those training in Audio Description.
 Their ongoing work and outreach in the AD field include performing Quality Control for several studios, voice narration, teaching the various roles within the scope of description, and cultivating a network of diverse professionals.
 Guided by their Seeing Eye Dog Joplin, Colleen advocates for equity and equality wherever they go!

 Liz Gutman is an Audio Description writer and narrator based in Brooklyn.
 She graduated from NYU Tisch with a major in acting and a minor in creative writing.
 After college, she co-founded and ran her own food company for 9 years before returning to her roots as a writer and performer.
 Liz has written award-winning description for over 500 hours of features and series, and has voiced over 175 hours of AD.
 She has experience spanning the entire process of AD creation, including script and mix quality control, writer training, and directing VO and pickup sessions.
 Liz is always looking to improve her own craft, and to help push the industry forward by staying plugged into the AD community’s wants and needs.
 She has incorporated feedback from AD patrons to push for improvements in company style guides, requiring their AD to include more and better descriptions of skin color, hair texture, and explicit material.